If your child is missing

 Making the call – what you need to know

 It is commonly thought that you must wait 24 hours before reporting somebody missing, but this is not true.
 You can make a report to the police as soon as you have done as much as possible to locate your child and that you consider them to be missing.
 There is no minimum waiting time.
-It may sound like common sense, but before contacting the police, check to see if they have left you or another household member a message on your phone voicemail, text message or social media.
+Before contacting the police, check to see if they have left you or another household member a message on your phone voicemail, text message or social media.

 If you have concerns your child could go missing, it might be helpful to have the information required by the police on hand.
-Check out our missing from home information log template for a guide you can use to collect this information, as well as to record any missing events that occur.
+Check out our Missing Information Log template for a guide you can use to collect this information, as well as to record any missing events that occur.

 Once you have given this information, the call handler will either put you through to a police officer, or request a police officer to call you back or visit you at home.
 It is important that you ask for a police incident number for future reference.